JupSys/kegs/doc/README.kegs.txt

 ---------------

-Run the KEGSMAC executable (see README.mac.txt on how to get around Mac security restrictions), or kegswin.exe on Windows, or xkegs on Linux.
+Run the KEGSMAC executable (see README.mac.txt on how to get around Mac security restrictions), or kegswin.exe on Windows 10 or later, or xkegs on Linux.

 You must download and place a ROM file in the directory you run KEGS from, or in your $HOME directory.
 GS ROM version 01 should be named ROM.01, and